-- 11. Do not block the projection lens with any objects when the projector is under operation as this could cause the objects to become heated and deformed or even cause a fire.
+- 11. Do not block the projection lens with any objects when the projector is under objects to become heated and deformed or even cause a fire.
 To temporarily turn off the lamp, press Blank on the projector or remote control. - 12.
 Do not place liquids near or on the projector.
 Liquids spilled into the projector may cause it to fail.
 If the projector does become wet, disconnect it from the power supply's wall socket and call BenQ to have the projector serviced.